 Anal and vaginal bleaching have gained popularity in the past 15 years, becoming an in demand cosmetic treatment all over the world.
-There are many reasons behind this trend: the popularity of inguinal waxing, many taboos around our genitals ceased to exist, increased interest in a curated intimate aesthetic, internet and adult videos diffusion.
+There are many reasons behind this trend: the popularity of inguinal waxing and permanent genital hair removal, many taboos around our genitals ceased to exist, increased interest in a curated intimate aesthetic, internet and adult videos diffusion.
 All of these contributed to why people started to dislike the difference in color between the genital and anal areas and the rest of the skin and idealize the perfect “designer vagina” as the one with an even tone with the surrounding skin.

 Anal and Vaginal hyperpigmentation